Erin Bowman: Music career

 Bowman launched her solo career on November 1, 2011, by releasing her debut single "Problem" to top 40 radio in the United States.
-The first radio station to play "Problem" on a full-time basis was Sirius XM channel 3, 20 on 20, where it became a top 5 requested song in less than 4 weeks.
+The first radio station to play "Problem" on a full-time basis was SiriusXM channel 3, 20 on 20, where it became a top 5 requested song in less than 4 weeks.
 In early 2012, Bowman began doing promotional tours throughout the United States that included live performances and radio interviews.
 Some of Bowman's first stops were Z100 New York and Krave Las Vegas.
 By the end of summer, Bowman had appeared in 10 states and 17 cities.
 She continued in the fall with 'Erin Bowman's School of Pop Tour' performing in over 20 schools throughout the Mid-Atlantic states.
 Bowman's second single, "King Boy", was released in June 2013 and became the fifth most played song on Sirius XM's 20 on 20 for the year.

 The success of "King Boy" led to recording with many producers in 2014, and in the spring she released "Hey Summer", which made a major impact in a number of local markets.
 In the fall, Bowman co-wrote and recorded "Keep Me Warm", which was picked up by McDonald's for their McCafe White Chocolate Mocha TV commercial that first aired on the 7th game of the World Series, and continued to run on national TV for the remainder of the year and received airplay on 3 radio formats: AC (Adult Contemporary), Hot AC, and Top 40.
 In 2014, she recorded an EP titled Is Anybody Listening to Me?, but it was never officially released.